BrainTwister/docker-devel-env/README.md

 # Docker Development Environment

-Docker enables a great way for fast, small, reproducable, and portable software development environments.
+Docker enables a great way for fast, small, reproducible, and portable software development environments.

 The advantages are:

  * Fast build and execution of containers, especially compared to virtual machines
  * Very economical consumption of resources
- * Portability: Same environment on differerent machines and different plattform (also different operating systems)
+ * Portability: Same environment on different machines and different platforms (also different operating systems)
  * Identical environment for IDE and continuous integration
  * Easy provisioning
- * Reproducable behaviors
+ * Reproducible behaviors

 ## Requirements

  * docker
- * docker-compose (recommened)
+ * docker-compose (recommended)

 ## Docker images